 From Lago Agrio to Cuyabeno, transport is typically handled by the host camp or lodge that you have decided to stay in.
 The journey consists of a bus ride followed by a boat ride to your lodge.

-Behold and keep your eyes and ears open…you might some interesting wildlife enroute.
+Behold and keep your eyes and ears open…you might have some interesting wildlife en route.
 Take in the greenery and breathe air as clean as it can be!

 I spent four days at Cuyabeno National Park in Nikki Lodge.
 I went on numerous boat safaris and saw caimans and monkeys.
 I saw the tucans fly over my head and the parakeets tweet.
 I heard cicadas sing and frogs croak.

 I had never been this close to Nature and this away from city life.
-Swimming in the Amazonian lagoon was better than swimming in any Olympic sized swimming pool and the sound of the pouring rain was more calming than any meditative music.
+Swimming in the Amazonian lagoon was better than swimming in an Olympic-sized swimming pool, and the sound of the pouring rain was more calming than any meditative music.

 2. Visit Otavalo Market